min-kim-careers/portfolio-showcase/README.md

+> [!NOTE]
+> ## The previous website is no longer operational because of unnecessary hosting expenses.
+It has been replaced with an updated version.

 # Portfolio Website Showcase

 This repository contains the code for my personal portfolio website, showcasing my projects, skills, and contact information.
 The project is divided into two main parts: the backend and the frontend.